linode/apl-docs/docs/post-install.md

 ### Sign in to the console

-If Otomi is configured with OIDC (using Azure AD as an IDP), click on the right button (redkubes-azure in the example below).
+If Otomi is configured with OIDC (using Azure AD as an IdP), click on the right button (redkubes-azure in the example below).

 ![console-login](img/console-login.png)